Elements of Exemplary Independent Study

 criteria set forth in the University of California, A-G Policy Resource Guide

-a–g course list and offer
+to maintain an a–g course list and offer a–g approved coursework.

 - Independent study teachers have access to, and participate in, comparable professional development, and receive comparable ongoing instructional assistance and support, as classroom-based teachers.